BlockScience/kms-api/README.md

 ```

 ### For Development
-For local testing, you can execute `python -m kms_api` to run a server on `localhost:8000`.
+For local testing, you can execute `python -m api` to run a server on `localhost:8000`.
 You can also run `python -m generate_key` to create an API key for testing.

 ### For Production
 For production deployment, systemd is configured to run the API as a systemd service via Uvicorn also locally hosted at `localhost:8000`.
 Nginx is used as a reverse proxy to forward requests to the Uvicorn server.